 Day 2 – Rain & Hinterglemm

-When we reached Hinterglemm is when we realized how disconnected the lift/gondola system is at the Skicircus.
-Hinterglemm is in a valley and there are runs on both the north and south-facing slopes.
+When we reached Hinterglemm, we realized how disconnected the lift/gondola system is at the Skicircus.
+Hinterglemm is in a valley, and there are runs on both the north and south-facing slopes.
 Since we were only able to ski the lower half on the north-facing slope (in total, two available runs), we decided to focus on skiing the south-facing runs.

 To get from the north-facing slope to the south-facing slope (and vice versa), you must remove your skis, dodge cars, and clonk through the village of Hinterglemm.